bibi ka maqbara

 What’s important to know about Bibi Ka Maqbara?

-Aurangzeb created the largest structure, Bibi Ka Maqbara, which closely resembles the Taj Mahal and he built it for his mother-in-law, Empress Mumtaz Mahal, who died while giving birth.
+Aurangzeb created the largest structure, Bibi Ka Maqbara, which resembles the Taj Mahal.
+He built it for his mother-in-law, Empress Mumtaz Mahal, who died while giving birth.
 Aurangzeb himself is buried nearby in Khuldabad.

 Why should we go to Bibi Ka Maqbara?

-Located around 3 kilometres outside the city, Bibi Ka Maqbara is where Aurangzeb’s wife, Rabia-ud-Durrani, rests.
+Located around 3 kilometers outside the city, Bibi Ka Maqbara is where Aurangzeb’s wife, Rabia-ud-Durrani, rests.

 Is visiting Bibi Ka Maqbara worthwhile?

-The Mini-Taj is about half the size of the famous Taj Mahal, but it’s still a remarkable monument and considered the finest Mughal monument in the western Deccan region of India.
+Although the Mini-Taj is about half the size of the famous Taj Mahal, it’s still a remarkable monument and considered the finest Mughal monument in the western Deccan region of India.